Ombuds Principles and Code of Ethics

 The CDER Ombuds Office draws its ethical principles and standards from those established by the Coalition of Federal Ombudsmen (COFO), the United States Ombudsman Association (USOA), and the International Ombudsman Association (IOA).
 These include standards for ensuring confidentiality, neutrality, and informality.

-Confidentiality: If requested, the CDER Ombuds will hold all information confidential unless imminent risk of serious harm is evident or if allegations of criminal activity are made.
+Confidentiality: If requested, the CDER Ombuds will hold all information confidential to the extent the law allows.
 Keep in mind that it can be difficult to conduct an investigation or effectively facilitate resolution of a dispute or complaint without some disclosure of privileged information, so the Ombuds might request allowance for disclosure.
 “The Ombudsman should have the privilege and discretion to keep confidential or release any information related to a complaint or investigation.
 This standard balances the need to protect sensitive information so that a complainant can come forward, and witnesses and subjects can speak openly, with the need to disclose information as a part of an investigation or public report.” - Governmental Ombudsman Standards by USOA

 Confidentiality is also discussed in the Administrative Dispute Resolution Act of 1996 (PDF - 38KB) and this Federal Register notice (PDF - 157KB).